Air Purifiers: A Simple Guide

 • HEPA Technology Air Purifier

-HEPA air purifiers are the most effective at trapping airborne particles compared to other purifiers, yet they do not remove odours, chemicals or gases.
+HEPA air purifiers are the most effective at trapping airborne particles compared to other cleaners, yet they do not remove odours, chemicals or gases.
 Thus, most HEPA air purifiers have some level of activated carbon-based material to absorb odours and chemicals not caught by the HEPA filter.

 • Activated Carbon Air Purifier